msobroza/voice_driven_code_problem_solver/README.md

 ## 📌 Notes:
 - 🔐 Ensure you've set up the required API keys in `configure.py`.
-- 🎧 This application assumes a decent quality microphone for optimal transcription accuracy.
+- 🎧 This application assumes a decent-quality microphone for optimal transcription accuracy.

 ## 🤝 Contributing:
 Contributions to improve the functionality and efficiency of the app are always welcome.
 Please fork the repository, make your changes, and submit a pull request.